bytemind-de/edge-sq-display-simulator/README.md

-# edge-sq-display-simulator
+# Edge-Sq Display Simulator

-Simulate edge-to-edge displays with notch or any form of camera cutout to see how your web application will look e.g. on modern mobile phones
+Edge-Sq is a web based online simulator for mobile edge-to-edge displays with notch or any form of camera cutout.
+Check out how your web application will look on modern smartphones.